lixinW/ship-hats-docs/aws-vpc-endpoint.md

 ## Prerequisites

-1. [Log a ticket](https://jira.ship.gov.sg/servicedesk/customer/portal/11/create/404) with the SHIP-HATS Service Desk
+1. [Log a ticket](https://jira.ship.gov.sg/servicedesk/customer/portal/11/create/404) with the SHIP-HATS Service Desk with the following details:
+    - AWS Account ID (This account must be GCC Account)
+    - Service you would like to connect
+    - Reason for connecting to the above service
+    - Is your account GCC Restricted
 1. Wait for the SHIP-HATS team to confirm that they have added you to the whitelist before continuing with the next step [Create a VPC Endpoint](#create-a-vpc-endpoint).

 ## Create a VPC Endpoint